AliceO2Group/analysis-framework/docs/hyperloop/operatordocumentation.md

 ## <a name="dpgrunlist"></a>DPG Runlists

-* This page displayes all the DPG runlists created for the datasets.
-The operator can add, edit or remove a runlist.
+* This page is dedicated to the DPG experts and displayes all the DPG runlists created for the datasets.
+The DPG expert can add, edit or remove a runlist.

  <div align="center">
     <img src="../images/DPGrunlists.png" width="80%">
   </div>

-* Clicking on the the edit icon will lead to the edit view, where the operator can modify the list of runs for the DPG runlist.
+* Clicking on the the edit icon will lead to the edit view, where the DPG expert can change the list of runs.

  <div align="center">
     <img src="../images/editRunlist.png" width="70%">